Holding Space for Healing, One Story at a Time

 • My Approach

 I bring cultural humility and deep respect for your lived experience to every session.
-My goal is not just to help you “cope,” but to support you in reclaiming your story, reconnecting with your inner wisdom, and building a life that feels more aligned and whole.
+My goal is not just to help you to just “cope,” but to support you in reclaiming your story, rconnecting with your inner wisdom, and building a life that feels more aligned and whole.

 The Ubuntu Team